 The majority of financial market trading is performed by machines.
 These computer algorithms are designed to maximize profit along many different timeframes.

 As market makers and large traders create positions, they will often hedge with a delta-neutral strategy.
 These portfolios can be dynamically adjusted in micro-seconds.

-Upon option expiration , the computer algorithms need to unwind, close or roll forward their hedges.
+As option expiration approaches, machine traders will unwind, close or roll their hedges.
 This and other options order flow has a measurable impact on the underlying markets.
 "Gamma" is the primary risk that delta hedgers must manage, and this becomes more important near expiration.